In today's society some breeders seek out to be true hearted breeders and some want to make a quick buck without the

 Our parent dogs live in guardian homes rather than a kennel or barn environment.
 This guardian home is the pups home while in our breeding program.
 When the Mom or Dad complete breeding we give them at no cost to their Guardian Family, however until then they are owned by us ensuring proper care.

-In our Guardian contract we ask that they are taken to one of our approved vets for their yearly check ups, vaccine care and all pregnancy related care of Progesterone tests, ultrasounds, late stage x rays if needed, vitamins also if needed.
+In our Guardian contract we ask that they are taken to one of our approved vets for their yearly check ups, vaccine care and all pregnancy related care of Genetic testing, Progesterone tests, ultrasounds, late stage x rays if needed, vitamins also if needed.
 We are then direct billed for this.
 We take this responsibility to ensure they are healthy and well vetted.

 How does the Guardian program work? it is important to us that our pups are first and foremost raised in loving homes as a pet although they have a "job".

 Each and every Mom and Dad in our program is health tested genetically, vaccinated and well cared for.
 Our Mom and Dads are placed with a family as a "Foster Dog"; with us holding ownership.
 We genetically test each and every parent to ensure they are of breeding quality and not going to pass along any known testable genetic illness' or disease'.
 Once the female or male is of breeding age and has finished and passed their testing become eligible for breeding.

 We will breed a female up to 4 times.
 Although they could safely breed many more times that 4, we cap breeding at 4 litters or age 6 to ensure our Moms are not used as "breeding machines" and to give an end date to our Guardian Families.
 The reason we say up to 4 times is at our discretion; we may reduce the number of litters.
 This is something we have done over the years for various reasons.